sciZer0/7/v/README.md

 <h1>9 &nbsp Contributors</h1>

-Contributors are people who are contributing in the Vote blockchain.
+Contributors are people who may be contributing in the Vote blockchain.

 On the Vote Blockchain, there are only 100 positions of Contributors.